NetworkBlockDevice/nbd/doc/proto.md

   `NBD_FLAG_C_NO_ZEROES` in the client flags field, the server MUST NOT send the 124 bytes of zero at the end of the negotiation.

+The server MUST NOT set any other flags, and SHOULD NOT change behaviour unless the client responds with a corresponding flag.
+The server MUST NOT set any of these flags during oldstyle negotiation.

 ##### Export flags

 This field of 16 bits is sent by the server after option haggling, or